Problem Set 4: Memory Scramble

 Pay attention to the PS4 instructions in the provided code.

-You must satisfy the provided specifications for certain functions in
+You must satisfy the provided specifications for certain methods in

 You may rewrite or delete any of the other provided code, add new classes and methods, etc.